Summary of Significant Accounting Policies

 Based on the Company’s current operating plan, management anticipates that, given current working capital levels, current financial projections, the ability to borrow under its credit facility with Bridge Bank and the funds raised by selling additional securities through the at-the-market offering as of the date of issuance of its Fiscal 2017 financial statements, the Company will be able to meet its financial obligations as they become due over the next twelve months from the date of issuance of its Fiscal 2017 financial statements.

 Segment Reporting The Company is considered to be a single reporting segment.
 The business activities of this reporting segment are the development, manufacture and sale of turbine generator sets and their related parts and service.
 Following is the geographic revenue information based on the primary operating location of the Company’s customers (in thousands):

 The following table summarizes the Company’s revenue by product (in thousands):

 Substantially all of the Company’s operating assets are in the United States.

-In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
-ASU 2014-15 requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and provides guidance on determining when and how to disclose going concern uncertainties in the financial statements.
-Certain disclosures will be required if conditions give rise to substantial doubt about an entity's ability to continue as a going concern.
-ASU 2014-15 applies to all entities and is effective for annual and interim reporting periods ending after December 15, 2016, with early adoption permitted.
-The Company is evaluating the potential impacts the new standard will have on its reporting process.
+In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties About an Entity’s Ability to Continue as a Going Concern (“ASU 2014-15”).
+ASU 2014-15 requires management to perform interim and annual assessments of an entity’s ability to continue as a going concern within one year of the date the financial statements are issued and provides guidance on determining when and how to disclose going concern uncertainties in the financial statements.
+Certain disclosures will be required if conditions give rise to substantial doubt about an entity’s ability to continue as a going concern.
+The amendments in ASU 2014-15 are effective for the annual period ending after December 15, 2016, and for annual periods and interim periods thereafter.
+Early application is permitted.
+The Company adopted ASU 2014-15 with no impact on its consolidated financial position or results of operations.